 Confirm written confirmation for commitment of resources (cash and in-kind) as outlined in the budget and/or as identified in other sections of the application;

 Assess the relationship of related grants and/or pending applications with the current application (where applicable); and

 Confirm compliance with the “Meaning of Signature” as outlined in the application guidelines.

 - Institutional approval including signature (where applicable) for applications, and research funding related contracts and agreements for all funding agencies except CFI and CRC (see CREAIT, CRC and CFI Services for more information);

 - Initiating the establishment of research accounts by Financial and Administrative Services; fund transfers; obtaining confirmation of certifications (Animal Care, Ethics, etc.);

 - Liaison with Tri-Agency (CIHR, NSERC, SSHRC) and other research funding organizations and agencies; related accountability and regulatory requirements; and

 - Communicating funding opportunities/deadlines; agency guidelines.

-- In the application process, MRP would assist with:
+- In the application process, RPM assists with: